fix

 Audit types

-Before diving into the SOC framework, it is important to understand the three different types of audit your company can perform:
+Before diving into the SOC framework, it is important to understand the three different types of audits your company can perform:

 • Internal: Ran internally by your team, it is put in place to measure and control internal standards and processes.